DataDog/integrations-core/helm/README.md

 This is a cluster check.
 For more information, see the [Cluster checks documentation][2].

+**Note**: It is important to note that an empty confd can be passed if there is no configuration required

 ### Validation

 [Run the Agent's status subcommand][3] and look for `helm` under the Checks section.